 Activity Activity status

-(A1) NC
+(A1) Activities not otherwise provided for NC

 Develo pment

-(A2) Demolition of buildings Р
+(A2) (A2) Demolition of buildings

 (A3) Buildings having a height exceeding the maximum specified in Standard H21.6.2.
 D

-(A4) A building that does not comply with Standard H21.6.3(1) that has front, side and rear yards of not less than 3m RD
+(A4) A building that does not comply with Table H21.6.3.1 that has front, side and rear yards of not less than 3m RD

-(A5) A building that does not comply with Standard H21.6.3(1) with front, side or rear yards of less than 3m D
+(A5) A building that does not comply with Table H21.6.3.1 with front, side or rear yards of less than 3m D

-(A6) A building that does not comply with Standard H21.6.4(1) and (2) where the building coverage does not exceed 15 per cent.
-RD
+(A6) •

-(A7) A building that does not comply with Standard H21.6.3(1) and (2) where the building coverage exceeds 15 per cent.
+(A7) A building that does not comply with Standard H21.6.4(1) and (2) where the building coverage exceeds 15 per cent.
 NC

-(A8) New buildings and additions The same activity status and standards as applies to the land use activity that use activity that the new building or addition to a building is designed to accommodate
+(A8) New buildings and additions The same activity status and standards as applies to the land use activity that the new building or addition to a building is designed to accommodate

-[new text to be inserted]
+(A8A) Rainwater tank Р

 Use

-Rural 1 1
+Rural

 (A9) Farming Р

 (A10) Farm visit for up to 20 visitors Р

 (A11) Post-harvest facilities D

 (A12) Rural airstrips D

 (A13) Greenhouses with a building coverage not exceeding 25 per cent of net site area RD